cmugpi/learn-git/src/pres.md

 	$ git --version
 	git version <something>

+## Get help with git

+The first git command to learn is the one that gives you information about all the other ones.
+It's `git help`.

+	$ git help

+Suppose we learn about a command called `git add`.
+We could get help for that specific command.

+	$ git help add

 ## Set up your information with git

 You'll only have to do this once per computer that you use: